SilviuNecsulescu/CoVid-19-Tracker/README.md

 # netflix-clone
-This is a Netflix clone project build in ReactJs
+This is a Netflix clone project build in ReactJs, Redux, Firebase